 If you are new to breastfeeding, here is what you need to know.
 40+ breastfeeding tips for new moms to have a smooth breastfeeding journey.

-When breastfeeding becomes painful and how to deal with breast irritations
+How to deal with Painful breastfeeding and breast irritations

 For good nursing experience, you have to make sure your baby is latching on properly called an asymmetrical latch.

 Not every breast or nipple is created equal.
 There are different sizes and shapes.
 Sometimes nipple size may become a problem for breastfeeding.
 In order to solve that, moms may use a nipple shield for a better breastfeeding experience.

 Breastfeeding becomes painful with sore nipples, cracked and dry nipples that hurt.
 Once you have the flow and your baby gets a proper latch then the pain surely fades away.
 Mild irritation or discomfort that occurs only at the start of each feeding is generally associated with newness of breastfeeding.

 You have to make sure, the pain will go away in a couple of weeks after you establish a good milk supply.

 2. Use Nipple Cream

 Use a lanolin cream to help with sore nipples.
 Apply generously before and after the feed and let it air dry.
 Or using your own breastmilk on the breast is an effective remedy to help cracked nipples.

 If one breast is hurting, choose the other one.

 However, if the pain does not go away for a few weeks, seek professional help.